Carl Kurlander

 .

-After his first screenplay became the movie St. Elmo’s Fire, Carl has written screenplays under contract for Paramount, Universal, Disney, Orion, Twentieth Century, and Columbia/Sony studios.
+After his first screenplay St. Elmo’s Fire, Carl has written screenplays under contract for Paramount, Universal, Columbia/Sony Pictures, Disney, Orion, and Twentieth Century Fox where he also had a housekeeping deal.

 He has written television shows for NBC, Fox, and CBS, including multiple television pilots and served as a writer/producer on over 125 episodes of NBC’s popular Saved By the Bell franchise.
-Among his credits there are the shows Saved By the Bell: The New Class, Hang Time, USA High, and Malibu, Ca on which he was co-creator and showrunner for 52 episodes.
+Among his television credits are the shows Saved By the Bell: The New Class, Hang Time, USA High, and Malibu, Ca on which he was co-creator and showrunner, a co-production between NBC and Tribune where Carl oversaw 52 episodes which aired globally and have a cult following on YouTube.

 Docuseries and Reality